 - Marriage certificate

 - Change-of-name certificate issued by the Registrar General of Ontario

-Information on ordering official transcripts is on the University of Toronto Transcript Centre.
+Information on ordering official transcripts is on the University Registrar’s Office Transcript Services site.

 Underground parking is conveniently located under the Rotman building.
 Pay and Display parking is available for the posted rates.
 Monthly/Seasonal parking permits are also available for sale through Parking and Transportation Services.